A trip to the Italian Dolomites wouldn’t be complete without seeing the three prominent monoliths of Tre Cime di Lavaredo from all angles.

 Are you planning this hike and looking for more information or simply need advice on your trip to the Dolomites?
 Post them in the comments below!

-Looking for my inspiration?
+Are you looking for more inspiration?
 Check out my Italian Dolomites guide for more articles about day hikes, via ferratas and photography locations.

 Join thousands of monthly readers and get my posts delivered straight to your inbox